 A full review of my 1-night stay at the Tobu Hotel at Narita Airport

-Don’t let the seemingly low rates of this hotel fool you.
-It’s a quiet, clean, and friendly property that offers a lot of bang for the buck (I mean Yen).
+Don’t let the seemingly low rates of this property fool you.
+It’s a quiet, clean, and friendly place to stay that offers a lot of bang for the buck (I mean Yen).
+Honestly though?
+The Nikko NRT Hotel is still my favorite at Narita airport.
+Just sayin’.

 Location